-- 1. Preheat the oven to 350°F (175°C).
+Preheat the oven to 350°F (175°C).

-- 4. Bake until the turkey meatloaf is cooked through but not dried out, about 50 minutes.
-Remove from the heat and let stand for 10 minutes before slicing.
+Remove the pan from the heat and let it rest for 10 minutes before slicing.
 Any leftover turkey meatloaf makes swell sandwiches the next day on a roll with some more barbecue sauce slathered on top.
 Originally published January 12, 2010.

 Slap a slice of your favorite cheese–we like Swiss–on a slab of turkey meatloaf, give it a few minutes under the broiler, slide it between two slices of crusty toasted sourdough bread, and you’ve got yourself a nifty leftover dinner.